nosqlbench/nosqlbench-docs/site/content/docs/getting_started/01_example_commands.md

 workload. `host=...` tells NoSQLBench how to connect to your database, only one host is necessary.

-If you like, you can verify the result of this command by decribing your keyspace in cqlsh or DataStax Studio with
+If you like, you can verify the result of this command by describing your keyspace in cqlsh or DataStax Studio with
 `DESCRIBE KEYSPACE baselines`.